u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/reporting/tax_returns.rst

 Tax Return Periodicity
 ----------------------

-The configuration of the **Tax Return Periodicity** allows Odoo to compute your tax return correctly and also to send you a reminder to never miss a tax return deadline.
+The configuration of the **Tax Return Periodicity** allows Thrive Bureau ERP to compute your tax return correctly and also to send you a reminder to never miss a tax return deadline.

 To do so, go to :menuselection:`Accounting --> Configuration --> Settings`.
 Under the